RobomasterOwltech/deployTools/README.md

 * Ctrl+Shift+P -> will open the command pallete.
+    * From the command palette you can run tasks.

-### Contents brief:
+## Contents brief:

+TODO:
 * Why is this the repo structure
 * What each folder does
-* Ctrl+Shift+P -> will open the command palette.
-    From the command palette you can run tasks.

-## Contents brief:
-TODO:
 * How to run a task
 * Configure Docker to do the complete installation of the tools

 ### /builderImages

 Contains DockerFiles to make containerized development.
-Tho most tools will be installed locally, the compilation needs to be the same across all team members, so it must be done through the container.
+Tho most tools will be installed locally, the compilation needs to be the same across all team members, so to keep it standarized it must be done through the container.

 ### /initialSetup

-Contains a series of scripts that aim to facilitate the installation of the tools you'll be using.
+Contains a series of bash scripts that aim to facilitate the installation of the tools you'll be using.

 ### /.vscode

-Has some extra configs to easy development on this and other repos easier
+Contains configuration files to ease development for your projects.
+IT achieves so in two ways, tasks, which are a number of small automations.
+Standard extentions, to make sure evryone has whats required to make clean code on this and other repos easier.

+### /.vscode
+TBD